Use multiple HDInsight clusters with an Azure Data Lake Storage account

 Limit on clusters sharing a single storage account

 The limit on the number of clusters that can share a single Data Lake Storage account depends on the workload being run on those clusters.
-Having too many clusters or very heavy workloads on the clusters that share a storage account might cause the storage account ingress/egress to get throttled.
+Having too many clusters or heavy workloads on the clusters that share a storage account might cause the storage account ingress/egress to get throttled.

 Support for Default-ACLs

-When creating a Service Principal with named-user access (as shown in the table above), we recommend not adding the named-user with a default-ACL.
+When creating a Service Principal with named-user access (as shown in the table), we recommend not adding the named-user with a default-ACL.
 Provisioning named-user access using default-ACLs results in the assignment of 770 permissions for owning-user, owning-group, and others.
 While this default value of 770 doesn't take away permissions from owning-user (7) or owning-group (7), it takes away all permissions for others (0).
 This results in a known issue with one particular use-case that is discussed in detail in the Known issues and workarounds section.

 Known issues and workarounds